-Guinea pigs are social, so having a same sex pair is often recommended.
+Guinea pigs are social, so having a same-sex pair is often recommended.
 You do not need littermates, but getting two young pups works better than trying to match two adult sows (females) or boars (males).
 It is not a good idea to separate a bonded pair, as they can get very depressed and lonely.

 A Castle to Call Home.

 Due to their larger size, a wire cage with a solid bottom (2'L x 2'W x 14"H) is necessary to keep one or two pigs comfortable.
 Guinea pigs have small feet with no bottom padding.
 Therefore, wire bottom cages are painful, and if their feet fall through they can break if they panic while trying to free themselves.
-Aquariums offer little to no airflow, causing smell and ammonia to build up which can lead to respiratory problems.
+Aquariums offer little to no airflow, causing smell and ammonia to build up that can lead to respiratory problems.

 Bedding for Your Pig.

 Shredded paper or recycled paper bedding are the most appropriate and safest forms of bedding for guinea pigs.
 DO NOT USE CEDAR!
 Softwood shavings such as cedar and pine shavings have phenol oils that are toxic to guinea pigs.
 Pine shavings may be used if they are kiln dried (not air dried) to reduce the phenol oils in the wood.
 Aspen shavings are safe for guinea pigs, as they are from a hardwood that does not have the problems with phenols associated with the softwood beddings.
-(More information at: http://www.guineapigcages.com/bedding.htm ).
+(More information at www.guineapigcages.com/bedding.htm ).